Epistemic Confidence Statement via Extended Likelihood: Introduction

 \section{Introduction}

-There are two distinct interpretations of probability: the first is aleatory probability, such as frequentist coverage probability, and the second is epistemic probability, such as the Bayesian posterior (Pawitan \& Lee, 2025).
-Fisher provided two alternative measures: the likelihood for point estimation (Fisher, 1921) and fiducial probability for interval estimation of a one-dimensional parameter (Fisher, 1930).
-There has been a renewed interest in fiducial probability under the name confidence.
-Schweder and Hjort (2016) applied confidence to one-dimensional components of parameters.
-Pitman (1957) demonstrated the inherent difficulty in extending confidence to multi-dimensional parameters, as confidence sets must then be restricted to particular forms.
-Several alternatives have been proposed, including the objective Bayesian approach using reference priors (Bernardo, 1979), generalized fiducial distributions (Hannig et al., 2016), and consonant belief functions (Balch et al., 2019), each with its own advantages and areas of application.
+There are two main interpretations of probability: aleatory probability such as frequentist coverage probability, and epistemic probability such as the Bayesian posterior.
+Fisher (1930) introduced fiducial probability as an alternative to the Bayesian posterior that avoids the specification of a prior, which enables epistemic confidence statements about parameters based solely on observed data.
+However, fiducial inference has been the subject of substantial controversy regarding its probabilistic foundations (Schweder and Hjort, 2016).
+Recently, it has attracted renewed interest under the name epistemic confidence (Pawtan et al., 2023;\ Lee, 2026) for hypothesis testing and interval estimation.
+Schweder and Hjort (2016) applied confidence distribution to interval estimation of scalar parameter.
+Pitman (1957) demonstrated the inherent difficulty of extending confidence (fiducial probability) to multi-dimensional parameters, since valid confidence regions must then be restricted to particular forms.
+Several alternatives have been proposed to address this limitation, including the objective Bayesian approach using reference priors (Bernardo, 1979), generalized fiducial inference (Hannig et al., 2016), and consonant belief functions (Balch et al., 2019), each with its own advantages and domains of applicability.